FractalBrew/geckocpp/README.md

 Since many necessary headers are generated at build time and the build config is only updated at build time, intellisense data will not work unless you have built your tree since any applicable changes.
 For example errors may appear if you have modified a `moz.build` or `.idl` file since the last build.
-In some cases this extension will be able to detect this and warn you that there is an issue.
+In the future this extension will try to detect this and warn you that there is an issue.

 ## Known issues